Skip to main content

 “Personal loan with bad credit in Louisiana”

-This single phrase includes:
+This phrase captures:

-This approach boosts keyword efficiency without stuffing.
+This approach improves ranking potential without keyword stuffing.

-1.5 Semantic Keyword Depth
+1.5 Semantic Keyword Depth (Topic Coverage)

 • Loan-to-value (LTV)